will62794/logless-reconfig/README.md

 # Logless Dynamic Reconfiguration

-Formal specification of logless dynamic reconfiguration for Raft based replication systems.
+This repository includes a TLA+ specification of the logless dynamic reconfiguration protocol for Raft based replication systems, along with configurations for model checking various correctness properties of the protocol.

 ## Model Checking

-To run model checking with TLC, it is assumed that the `tla2tools.jar` is installed and accessible on your CLASSPATH.
+To run model checking with TLC, it is assumed that the `tla2tools.jar` is installed and accessible on your `CLASSPATH`.
 You can download the latest version of the TLA+ tools [here](https://github.com/tlaplus/tlaplus/releases).

 To check the `ElectionSafety` property:
 ```